Gitpabora/Data_reduction_compression/README.md

 Step 3.
 Select the number of desired dimensions and filter the eigenvectors to match it, sorting them by their associated eigenvalue
 Step 4.
 Multiply the original space by the feature vector generated in the previous step.

-The compression ratio is calculated for a experimented components : new_number_of_values in the image matrix =570*components+985*components+components compression ratio = ((original_number_of_values-new_number_of_values after applying PCA )/original_number_of_values)*100
+The compression ratio calculated for a experimented components : new_number_of_values in the image matrix =570*components+985*components+components compression ratio = ((original_number_of_values-new_number_of_values after applying PCA )/original_number_of_values)*100